Preparing for the quantum age with the IAIS Evo Annealer

 • Virtual screening in the production of new pharmaceuticals in pharmaceutical research.

 This type of optimization problem is also found in Machine Learning, including clustering problems, Hopfield networks, or probabilistic graphical models.
-For more details on optimization in machine learning, refer to our blog post in German “Optimization in Machine Learning”.
+For more details on optimization in machine learning, refer to our blog post “Optimization in Machine Learning”.

 Although these theoretical results are highly promising, current quantum hardware is not yet capable of reliably executing the aforementioned quantum algorithms.
 State-of-the-art quantum computers are based on superconducting implementations, which must be cooled to temperatures of a few millikelvin.
 These implementations are highly susceptible to errors due to external influences, such as the Earth’s magnetic field, making it impossible to execute arbitrarily complex algorithms, unlike classical computers.
 Cooling and shielding make operating such a quantum computer highly energy -intensive.
 This led researchers at Fraunhofer IAIS and the Lamarr Institute to develop the IAIS Evo Annealer, preparing for a future era of fault-tolerant Quantum Computing.